BiddleL/fuzz/writeup.md

 So far there are format specific mutations for CSV and JSON.
 The CSV specific mutations include: inserting multiple rows in order to overflow, and replacing null bytes with non null bytes.
-The JSON specifc mutations include: bit flips
+The JSON specifc mutations include: bit flips, JSON inputs of variable sizes and types

 What improvements can be made to your fuzzer?